fgpv-vpgf/fgpv-vpgf/docs/developer/accessibility_guidelines.md

 #### 1.2.3 Navigating through child elements

 We introduce a third focus management system here called `list-focus` to take care of navigation through child elements.
 In this system:
-- `list`: the parent (top level) component
+- List (`rv-focus-list`): the parent (top level) component
-- `item`: each child component is an `item`
+- Item (`rv-focus-item`): each child component is an `rv-focus-item`

-To implement this system on your component simply add the `list` class to the parent component and the `item` class to all the immediate child components that you want highlighted.
+To implement this system on your component simply add the `rv-focus-list` class to the parent component and the `rv-focus-item` class to all the immediate child components that you want highlighted.
 RAMP will take care of the rest.

 Lists can be either horizontal or vertical.
 - *Horizontal Lists:* navigate through child elements using the `Right` and `Left` arrow keys